 Can Solar Panels be Damaged By Hail?

-Solar panel manufacturers use quality tests that simulate the impact of hailstones to PV modules in order to ensure that solar panels will be able to resist hailstorms.
-Even when solar panels pass these tests, it is possible that they could get damaged with a hailstone impact, however it is highly improbable.
+Solar Panels can be damaged by a heavy hailstorm, but it is not statistically probable.
+Manufacturers use quality tests that simulate the impact of hailstones to PV modules in order to ensure that solar panels will be able to resist hailstorms.

-In order to approach this topic properly, let’s take a look at the procedure for these tests to give you a reference of the kind of hailstorms that solar panels are designed to endure and tell you a very impressive story that occurred in one of the facilities of the National Renewable Energy Laboratory.
+In order to approach this topic properly, let’s take a look at the procedure for these tests.
+This will give you a reference of the kind of hailstorms that solar panels are designed to endure, and it will tell you a very impressive story that occurred in one of the facilities of the National Renewable Energy Laboratory.
 But first, let’s see some of the locations in the US where you should be most careful with hailstorms.

 Hailstorms – A Costly Environmental Phenomenon